ballerina-platform/ballerina-dev-website/swan-lake/vs-code-extension/design-the-application/explore-the-architecture-view.md

 <img src="/images/vs-code-extension/visual-programming/architecture-view/type-diagram/gcp-type-diagram.png" class="cInlineImage-full"/>

-!!!
-Tip
-    The multiplicities of the associations are represented on either side of the connector while the type inclusions are differentiated using a directed link (represents inheritance).
+>**Tip:** The multiplicities of the associations are represented on either side of the connector while the type inclusions are differentiated using a directed link (represents inheritance).

 ### Composition diagram